Gay Pride colours Rome despite Italy lurch to the right - Journal du Cameroun

 “Rainbow families exist, do they?” he replied, before qualifying his statement by saying that Italian law does not recognise such families.

-Legislation allowing same-sex civil unions came into force in Italy in June 2016, but a provision that would have granted non-biological parents some parental rights was removed in order to get the law passed.
+Legislation allowing same-sex civil unions came into force in Italy in June 2016, but a provision that would have granted non-biological parents some parental rights was removed at the last minute in order to get the law passed.

 Italian law only allows heterosexual couples access to fertility treatments.
 However a Turin city council in April registered the birth of the son of a lesbian couple, who was conceived via IVF in Denmark.